lkwhite/Quoncierge/README.md

 Automate initializing reproducible **Quarto + Jupyter + GitHub** projects with a simple script.

 ## ⏩ TLDR Use
+Quoncierge is aimed at users who want a lightweight, reproducible Python + Quarto setup with zero config — especially those transitioning from RStudio or `.Rmd` workflows to Positron and `.qmd` notebooks.
+It minimizes terminal steps so you can start coding right away.

 Edit `setup.sh` to add your GitHub details.
 Then run `bash setup.sh <project-name>`, and get to coding in Positron!

 ## 🧠 Motivation